ekwan/carbonyl_olefin_metathesis_SI/README.md

 ### Contents

 - `NMR/` Bruker scripts, raw data, Jupyter notebooks, and Excel spreadsheets for the acquisition, processing, and analysis of KIE data
 - `computations/` Gaussian and ORCA output files, scripts, and summaries to reproduce the computations given in the paper
+- `spreadsheets/` SDKIE and Hammett study spreadsheets

 ### License